 IMPORTANT: In the role definition detail form (lower part of the page), check the list of users who are assigned the role you are about to delete, and make sure these users have some other role assigned... at least the repository-scope user role, for example.
 After you delete the role definition, any users who were assigned only that role and no other will not be able to access anything in the portal.

 When you are ready to proceed, click thebutton and confirm the action when prompted.

 You can assign one or more roles to any user.
 A role definition must already exist in order for the role to be assigned to users.

 It is possible to assign a user multiple roles in a project, but this is not the recommended practice.
 In particular, the roles project_admin and project_user should be used exclusively, adding only the project_assignable role if the user should appear in the list of users in the Assignee field.
-In general, assign the role the provides the user all the permissions needed to perform his/her tasks, and no more.
+In general, assign a role that provides the user all the permissions needed to perform his/her tasks, and no more.